technoiris1/nomad/JOURNAL.md

 ![skr mini](https://hc-cdn.hel1.your-objectstorage.com/s/v3/b249ea94ec3a691d32bb208fb3b1122ef17c78b1_whatsapp_image_2025-09-24_at_10.09.45.jpeg)

-## day 7
+## entry 6
 today i just setup the power unit and got it running, we are using a 480 watt 24V brick.

-## day 8
+## entry 7
 Today i connected the power system to the skr mini e3 v3 board, its working fine, then i flashed marlin into it - it worked on the 3rd attempt and now we have the firmware.CUR in the sd card.

-## day 9
+## entry 8
 I just connected motors and installed pronterface on my pc, then i spent an hour setting it up and connecting it to the board.
-After that i just pushed a few marlin commands and yeah, the are not working that well - the motors are lagging but atleast they are working so yeah.
+After that i just pushed a few marlin commands and yeah, they are not working that well - the motors are lagging but atleast they are working so yeah.

-## day 10
+## entry 9
 Today im starting to make the frame, printed all the parts and now the frame is coming up

+## entry 10